mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 If you are curious about the `Tile` class itself, such as you would find in `Main.tile[]`, please see [Tile Class Documentation](Tile-Class-Documentation)

 ## Tile-Item Pairing
-An Item will place a specific Tile when `Item.createTile` is set to the TileType of the ModTile.
+An Item will place a specific Tile when `Item.createTile` is set to the `TileType` of the `ModTile`.
 If a Tile has multiple styles, setting `Item.placeStyle` allows you to specify that style.
-The ModTile can return the ModItem as well.
-For 1x1 tiles, simply set `ItemDrop = ModContent.ItemType<ItemName>());` in `ModTile.SetStaticDefaults`.
-For larger tiles and tiles with multiple styles, use `ModTile.KillMultiTile` combined with `Item.NewItem` to spawn the appropriate Item to the player.
 See [Multiple Styles](#multiple-styles) for more details.
+The `ModTile` will return the `ModItem` when mined as well.
+This process is automated, but can be customized for special tiles if needed.
+Modders can use `ModTile.RegisterItemDrop` to manually register drops for specific styles. `ModTile.GetItemDrops` can be used for full control of the drops.
+[ExampleTrap.cs](https://github.com/tModLoader/tModLoader/blob/1.4.4/ExampleMod/Content/Tiles/ExampleTrap.cs) is an example of a tile that uses custom styles, so custom item drop code is used.

 # Making a Tile
-To add a tile to Terraria, we must first create a "class" that "inherits" from ModTile.
+To add a tile to Terraria, we must first create a "class" that "inherits" from `ModTile`.
 To do so, make a .cs file in your mod's source directory (My Games\Terraria\tModLoader\ModSources\MyModName) and then open that file in your text editor.
 Paste the following into that file, replacing `NameHere` with the internal name of your tile and `ModNamespaceHere` with your mod's foldername/namespace.
 (A common mistake is to use apostrophes or spaces in internal names, don't do this, the computer won't understand.)

 ```cs
 using ExampleMod.Dusts;